unic/stages/README.md

 ### Render

 The render property finally renders the form.
 You get two properties with it, `actionProps` and `fieldProps`.
 They contain helpers for actions, for example to only execute them if the form is valid, and `fieldProps` that contains all the rendered fields.
+Additionally both properties contain info on if data has changed in the form, with the `isDirty` prop.

 ### onChange